Bear's grease: Preparation

 In the Roman Empire, according to Dioscorides, bear fat was removed from the around the kidneys of the bear then manually rubbed in cold rain water.
 The rinsed bear fat was then set in a ceramic jar with water and heated and stirred over a coal fire.
 It was then strained, placed in a second jar, melted for a second time, and then had the "filth" removed from the bottom.
 After being melted for a third time and placed in a mortar, it was stored in sealed or corked jars.

 Bear's grease was made from the fat of the brown bear mixed with beef marrow and a perfume to disguise the smell.
 Before the start of the twentieth century, manufacturers were substituting pig, veal, suet, lard and beef marrow fat for bear's fat as the demand exceeded the available supply of genuine bear's fat.
 To these substitutes they added lavender, thyme, rose essence, or oil of bitter almonds for perfume.
 A green dye was added for the sake of appearances.

-It was speculated that 99% of "bear grease" in 1850s England actually contained pig fat, and that unscrupulous manufacturers would keep a bear skin which they would occasionally attach to a dead pig carcass.
-The purpose of this carcass was just for display to convince their customers that they sold genuine bear grease.
+It was speculated that 99% of “bear grease” in 1850s England actually contained pig fat, and unscrupulous manufacturers would sometimes keep a bear skin, which they would attach to a dead pig carcass.
+The purpose of this display was to convince customers that they were selling genuine bear grease.